 Take today for instance.
 After dealing with various billing and paperwork issues and a grocery store trip that was 80% hectic (due to taking both children to the store) and 20% embarrassing (due to leaving my wallet at home), I took my kids to their first ever dentist appointment.
 I ran interference between the children and the waiting room blinds with one arm and filled out a stack of paperwork about each of their medical histories with the other.
 They were individually really well behaved during their actual exams, but I was sweating bullets keeping the one out of the dentist chair from doing things like licking the protective eyewear or emptying drawers of floss and toothbrushes.
 The second we left (and they no longer had anyone to impress) my youngest nearly succeeded in breaking my death grip on her hand and running in front of a car.
 Once I’d wrestled the kids into our car against their will they immediately began fighting over the chintzy toys they’d acquired from the dentist’s treasure chest.
 This battle continued intermittently until we shut each of them into their separate bedrooms three hours later.
 By that point I was in dire need of a Carmelita.

-With chocolate, salted caramel, nuts, and a cookie layer, these Carmelitas are truly a dream dessert.
-The best part is they don’t even take that long to make, even when you make your own carmel sauce (and you really should).
+With chocolate, salted caramel, nuts, a cookie layer, and a sprinkling of salt on top, these Carmelitas are truly a dream dessert.
+The best part is they don’t even take that long to make, even when you make your own caramel sauce (and you really should).
 For big gatherings, simply double the ingredients and bake in a 9″ X 13″ pan.
 If you must, you can omit the nuts, but as long as you aren’t allergic they add an excellent flavor.
 Try them and see if they don’t help set your world right.
 At least until your kids wake up.

-- Two pinches flaked or fine sea salt
+- 2 pinches flaked or fine sea salt I used Kosher salt

 - Preheat oven to 350ºF.